TolaTess/tasteturnerv1/SECURITY.md

 4. User cannot create posts with another user's userId
 5. User can read all posts (public feed)
 6. User can only delete their own posts
-7. User can only access their own health journal
-8. User can only access their own daily summaries
+7. User can only access their own daily summaries
 9. User can only access chats they're part of
 10. User can only create messages with their own senderId